Anna of Kashin: Life

 In 1294, her father died, and in 1295 a terrible fire destroyed Tver.
 Soon after that, Anna and Mikhail's first-born daughter, Feodora, fell severely ill and died in infancy.
 In 1296, another fire destroyed their palace, and the prince and princess were barely rescued.
 In 1317, a war began between Yury of Moscow and Anna's husband prince Mikhail of Tver.

-In 1318 the princess said goodbye to her husband forever, who was summoned to the Horde, where he was brutally tortured to death on 22 November 1318.
+In 1318 the princess said goodbye to her husband forever when he was summoned to the Horde, where he was brutally tortured to death on 22 November 1318.
 Only in July of the following year did Anna hear about her husband's martyrdom.
 Learning that Mikhail's remains had been brought to Moscow, she sent an embassy there, and her husband's body was transferred into Tver and buried in Preobrazhensky cathedral.

 In 1325, her eldest son, Dimitry, was tortured in the Horde.
 In 1327, her second son, Alexander, broke the Tartar army, which devastated the duchy.
 In revenge Uzbeg Khan gathered a new army and destroyed Tver; Prince Alexander was forced to hide in Pskov.
 For ten years, Anna did not see her son, and in 1339 Prince Alexander and his son Feodor were killed by the Horde.

 After the death of Prince Mikhail, Anna carried out an old desire "in silence to work only for God."
 She took vows in Sofia's monastery in Tver and adopted the name Evfrosiniya.
 In 1365 the youngest son of the princess, Vasiliy, her only child remaining alive by that time, entreated his mother to move to his principality.
 The Uspensky monastery was built in Kashin, and there she accepted the schema with the name of Anna.

 She died of old age on 2 October 1368, and was buried in the cathedral temple of the Blessed Virgin.